TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     3. Make the node schedulable.
 4. Evict working pods from the buffer node, and delete the buffer node.
 5. Reactivate the cluster auto scaler feature.<sup>[1](#footnote_worker_component_upgrade_1)</sup>
-6. Once worker component upgrades are complete for all worker node groups, system pod upgrades are performed automatically.

 Notes